visit-dav/visit/src/doc/tutorials/Data_Analysis.rst

 1. Define the *Scalar mesh variable* expression "bar" as "shepardglobal+airVf".

-  * For reference, in "noise2d.silo", "shepardglobal" is node centered while "airVf" is zone centered.
+  * For reference, in "noise2d.silo", "shepardglobal" is node-centered while "airVf" is zone-centered.

 2. Do a Pseudocolor plot of "bar".

-  * Note that "bar" displays as a zone centered quantity.
+  * Note that "bar" displays as a zone-centered quantity.

 3. Now, go back to the expression and recenter "airVf" by adjusting the definition to "shepardglobal+recenter(airVf)".